aoijs/website/src/content/docs/functions/isUnicodeEmoji.md

 ## Example(s)

-This will return `true` as "🤓" is an valid unicode emoji:
+This will return `true` as "🤓" is a valid unicode emoji:

 ```javascript
 client.command({